-For being a marathon enthusiast, the question of the best running shoes for a runner is one that I have been vague on.
+The question of what are the best running shoes for a runner is a tricky one.
 Why?

 False advertising, mixed messages, incongruent advice, etc. makes finding the best running shoes more of a hassle than a joyful process.